 Plus, sheet cakes are so easy to transport!
-No worrying about layers sliding everywhere or making sure your cake carrier wide enough to fit your cake board.
+No worrying about layers sliding everywhere or making sure your cake carrier is wide enough to fit your cake board.
 (Spoiler alert: mine is not, and I never, ever remember this until I try to put the lid on my cake carrier.)

-You can easily make this banana nutella cake, cover your sheet pan with foil, and bring it wherever you’re headed!
+You can easily make this banana cake, cover your sheet pan with foil, and bring it wherever you’re headed!

 This cake also doesn’t use typical American-style buttercream – it uses a crazy easy melted Nutella glaze.
-That’s right – melted nutella.
+That’s right – melted Nutella.

 And since it’s full of bananas, and bananas are a fruit… we could probably call this a breakfast cake.
 Right?
 Right.

 Bananas are one of my favorite ingredients to bake with — they keep everything so moist and tender!